nulogy/Gorgon/README.md

 About
 ---------------------

 Gorgon provides a method for distributing the workload of running a ruby test suites.
-It relies on amqp for message passing, and rsync for the synchronization of source.
+It relies on amqp for message passing, and rsync for the synchronization of source code.

 Usage
 ---------------------

-To queue the current test suite, simply run _gorgon test_, or simply _gorgon_. _gorgon_ will read the application configuration out of _gorgon.json_, connect to the AMQP server, and publish the job.
+To queue the current test suite, run _rake gorgon:start_, or _rake gorgon_. _gorgon_ will read the application configuration out of _gorgon.json_, connect to the AMQP server, and publish the job.

 In order for the job to run, _gorgon job listeners_ must be started that can process the job.
-To start a gorgon listener, run _gorgon listen_.
+To start a gorgon listener, run _rake gorgon:listen_.
 This command will read the listener configuration out of _gorgon\_listener.json_, then start the listener process in the background.

 Configuration
 ---------------------